MSCI-245-342/multiuser-lab-assignment/instructions.md

   </body>
  ```

 Now, we can use the `flash` as part of our solution.
+The above code goes through the flash hash's keys and values and displays them all.
+Because the application layout is used on every page in our application, this provides a simple and default way to be sure the flash messages are always displayed for us.

 ### Intellectual Property and ethics